orbkit/orbkit/doc/manual.rst

 Grid Related Options
 ....................

-For the modification of the grid, one can specify a modified grid via an external plain text file (GRID_FILE):
+For the modification of the grid, one can specify a grid via an external plain text file (:code:`GRID_FILE`):

 .. code-block:: bash

 	$ orbkit -i INPUT --grid=GRID_FILE

 This file can have two possible formats.
-(A :literal:`#` at the beginning of a line implicate a comment line) It can either represent the boundary conditions of a `regular grid`,
+(A :literal:`#` at the beginning of a line implicate a comment line) It can be represented either by the boundary conditions of an equidistant rectangular grid (`regular grid`),

 .. literalinclude:: ../examples/grid_reg.txt
    :language: bash

-or contain a list of data points for which the computations shall be performed (`vector grid`),
+or by a list of data points
+(`vector grid`),

 .. literalinclude:: ../examples/grid_vec.txt